 (1) For the sole purpose of creating transmission flow constraints between areas of the ERCOT Transmission Grid in ERCOT applications that are unable to recognize non-thermal operating limits (such as system stability limits and voltage limits on Electrical Buses), ERCOT may create new Generic Transmission Constraints (GTCs) or modify existing GTCs for use in reliability and market analysis.
 GTCs created or modified as described in this Section shall be used in the SCED application.
 ERCOT shall not use GTCs in ERCOT applications to replace other constraints already capable of being directly modeled in the SCED application.

+(2) During the ERCOT triannual assessment, performed pursuant to Section 5.9 of the Planning Guide, if ERCOT determines a GTC is necessary for a new All-Inclusive Generation Resource due to localized stability issues associated with the output of the interconnecting All-Inclusive Generation Resource, the GTL for the GTC shall be set to the lowest non-zero limit for all system condition outside those in which the limit is zero, unless a Remedial Action Scheme (RAS) has been implemented pursuant to Section 5.4.5(6)(d) of the Planning Guide.

-(2) Except as provided in paragraph (5) below, ERCOT shall post a description of each new or modified GTC to the MIS Secure Area as soon as possible, but no later than the day prior to the GTC or GTC modification becoming effective in any ERCOT application.
+(3) Except as provided in paragraph (6) below, ERCOT shall post a description of each new or modified GTC to the MIS Secure Area as soon as possible, but no later than the day prior to the GTC or GTC modification becoming effective in any ERCOT application.
 Posting of each new or modified GTC shall include: